Anusruthy/Sales-Trend-Analysis/README.md

 ## How to Use ?

 1. Clone this repo or open it in Streamlit Cloud.
-2. Upload your cleaned sales CSV file.
+2. The cleaned csv file will get uploaded automatically.
 3. Use the sidebar to filter the data.
 4. Explore KPIs and visualizations.